ASFOpenSARlab/opensarlab-docker/Earthscope_InSAR_2023/README.md

 ```
 ---

-# **Running IRIS**
+# **Running EarthScope InSAR**
 ---

-This seciton will introduce users on how to use the `Docker` to properly run the IRIS deployment on their local computer.
+This seciton will introduce users on how to use the `Docker` to properly run the EarthScope InSAR deployment on their local computer.

 ---